Three Harbors Council, Scout Heritage Museum

 Both the 75th and 100th BSA Anniversary 22 caliber Scout rifles in updated custom cases are now on distplay.
 An original Tiger Cub t-shirt is now a part of the historic uniform exhibit.
 A display of legacy OA Mascoutens Lodge material is on loan and will soon join the museum's displays.
 Cub Scout pinewood derby cars are featured in the museum's rotating display case.

 The Scout Heritage Museum is managed and staffed by a group of dedicated volunteers who can provide you and your unit with a guded tour, as well as answer your quyestions if you just want to stop in for a few minutes during your visit to the Milwaukee Scout Service Center or the National Scout Shop.
 Posted museum hours are Noon-4 p.m.
-Tuesday and Thursday and 9 a.m.-Noon on Saturday. since volunteers staff the museum it is best to call ahead.
-Please contact Christine Rabideaux at 414-443-2850 or Christine.Rabideaux@Scouting.org Tours are free
+Tuesday and Thursday and 9 a.m.-Noon on Saturday.
+Closed on Saturdays from June through August.
+Since volunteers staff the museum it is best to call ahead.
+Please contact Christine Rabideaux Monday-Friday between 8:15am and 2:30pm at 414-443-2850 or Christine.Rabideaux@Scouting.org Tours are free

 Museum Committee Membership